-- 1. The Queenstown Lakes District Council Traffic and Parking Bylaw 2018 (the bylaw) regulates parking and the use of roads and public spaces under the Council's control. - 2.
+- 1. The Queenstown Lakes District Council Traffic and Parking Bylaw 2018 regulates parking and the use of roads and public spaces under the Council's control. - 2.
 Changes to existing restrictions or the implementation of new restrictions requires a Council resolution prior to implementation.
-Decision making on these changes is delegated to the Infrastructure Committee. - 3.
-Regular changes to traffic restrictions (including parking controls) are required throughout the district, often in response to requests from the public or businesses siting safety or accessibility concerns.
+Decision making on these changes is delegated to the Wānaka-Upper Clutha Community Board. - 3.
+Regular changes to traffic restrictions (including parking controls) are required throughout the Queenstown Lakes District ('the district'), often in response to requests from the public or businesses citing safety or accessibility concerns.
 Opportunities for improvements are also identified by staff when considering changes in parking use patterns, demand, or as the development of master planning of town centres continues. - 4.
 Issues include damage to the Council's above and below ground infrastructure; increasing risk to road user safety by blocking sight lines and narrowing roadways; and restricted road widths preventing emergency vehicles getting through. - 5.
 In making decisions under the bylaw, the Council is required to act reasonably and give due consideration to those potentially affected by the restriction.